 Bugs are usually associated with a specific type of SQL being executed, so it is good to find the SQLs that were being hard parsed.
 As is often the case, this has happened maybe few hours ago and we need to find the cause now, so we will use the Workload Repository tables:

 where snap_id=&snap_id <= Snap_id got from the DBA_HIST_SNAPSHOT, for the specific time.

 SQL> / SQL_ID COUNT(*) ------------- ---------- 36rqr5grvqn6k 1 1n3gdnr84hnkh 1 gk2yqccsn75hs 3 9x24gfdtgkg27 4 7fzk0rhz8tg9n 5 7205ntynavtdk 8 9hd8sk6xsuuxa 10 1dsdc6gdfavh0 14 grt072zxh2a33 31

-As we see the SQL_ID grt072zxh2a33 is the main suspect for mutex contention as it was most often being executed at the time when we were waiting to get the specific mutex in a shared mode, while it was held in exclusive mode, as this SQL was being hard parsed in that time.
-So the next step is to match a specific symptom from the list of possible bugs that cause long waits on cursor:pin S wait on X wait event and long hard parsing, with the specific type of the SQL we had found and the specific Oracle version we are running.
+As we see, the SQL_ID grt072zxh2a33 is the main suspect for mutex contention as it was most often being executed when we were waiting to get the specific mutex in a shared mode while it was held in exclusive mode.
+This SQL was being hard parsed at the time.
+So the next step is to match a specific symptom from the list of possible bugs that causes long waits on the cursor:pin S wait on X wait event and long hard parsing, with the specific type of the SQL we had found and the specific Oracle version we are running.